CanarysAutomations/automate-branch-rules-cli/README.md

 # GitHub Branch Protector

-**This tool is designed to add, remove or update branch protection rules for repos in any GitHub organization.**
+**This tool will bulk add, remove or modify branch protection rules for every repos or a single repo in any GitHub organization.**

 The tool can:
 - Add or Update branch rules for a single repository.